csalvaggio/camera/README.md

     verbose=True|False

 where *verbose* is a boolean that indicates whether the member function should be "chatty" during it's operation (useful during debugging).

+# NOTES #
+To list the camera's parameter field names, issue the following instruction on the command line ...

+      gphoto2 --list-config

+To list all the possible values that each parameter may take on, issue the following instruction on the command line ...

+      gphoto2 --list-all-config

+(you may need to use sudo on the above commands on some machines).